7 tips to make your home safer—and cheaper—this winter

 - Unbiased Energy Advisors ready to help

-Nine out of 10 U.S. homes are under-insulated, according to the U.S. Environmental Protection Agency (EPA).
+Nine out of 10 U.S. homes are under-insulated, according to an October 2024 study by ICF International.
 If you have central heating but fluctuating temperatures between rooms, you likely have air leaks or improper insulation in some areas of your home.
 Air sealing and insulating your home prevents cold air from entering and heated indoor air from leaving.
 It also reduces the chances of polluted air, allergens, dust, and mold in your home.

 A safe and functional heating system is crucial for warmth and safety throughout the winter.
-According to the National Fire Protection Association (NFPA), heating equipment is involved in one of every six reported home fires.
+According to the National Fire Protection Association (NFPA), heating equipment is involved in one in six reported home fires.
 Heating systems are also the main cause of carbon monoxide leaks, which can be deadly.

 You should have your furnace or boiler inspected annually to ensure it’s working efficiently and safely, especially if it’s older.
 Is your heating system due for an upgrade?
 Consider switching to an air-source heat pump; it’s an all-electric, energy-efficient alternative that provides heating in the winter and cooling in the summer—truly a win-win.